GovTechSG/techpass-user-docs/docs/whats-new/production-release-notes.md

 To enhance secured login, we are enabling the number matching authentication for TechPass users.
 When TechPass users respond to an MFA push notification using the Authenticator app, they'll be presented with a number.
 They need to type that number into the app to complete the approval.

-For more information, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/active-directory/authentication/how-to-mfa-number-match).
+For more details, see the[Azure documentation](https://learn.microsoft.com/en-us/azure/active-directory/authentication/how-to-mfa-number-match).

 </details>